samsarma/backupRepo/README.md

-# Jekyll-Uno with Projects as Timeline
+# Jekyll-Uno with Portfolios as Timeline
-A Jekyll Theme, based on the Uno-Theme with a list of projects as Timeline.
+A Jekyll Theme, based on the Uno-Theme with a list of portfolios as Timeline.

 ## How does is look
 [Demo](http://thomas.zuehlke.family/)